 1 went off the rails.
-2 In order to do your job, you need to account and you need to honour those families.
-And it's 3 for that reason that I spent the time today taking you 4 5 back to the stories or the families of the people that 6 you've heard from, the people that you didn't hear from, 7 so that you can have an understanding, that you can 8 reground yourself.
+2 In order to do your job, you need to 3 account and you need to honour those families.
+And it's 4 for that reason that I spent the time today taking you 5 back to the stories or the families of the people that 6 you've heard from, the people that you didn't hear from, 7 so that you can have an understanding, that you can 8 reground yourself.
 9 It's not easy work.
 I understand.
-But nor 10 is living with the tremendous loss and pain and wondering whether it is all in vain.
-11 12 So I thank you very much for listening to me and I thank Bridget and Maggie for being with me today.
-13 14 And if you have any questions, I'm happy to 15 answer them.
+But nor 10 is living with the tremendous loss and pain and wondering 11 whether it is all in vain.
+12 So I thank you very much for listening to 13 me and I thank Bridget and Maggie for being with me today.
+14 And if you have any questions, I'm happy to 15 answer them.
 16 (APPLAUSE/APPLAUDISSEMENTS) 17 COMMISSIONER QAJAQ ROBINSON: I don't have 18 questions.
 I would like to thank you for your 19 submissions.
 I'd also like to acknowledge and thank 20 Maggie and Bridget for being here and sharing with us 21 tough truths.
 22 We do have to look at the missteps.
 We do 23 have to look at the unfinished business and we can't 24 pretend that this was everything and the only thing.
 25 So I want to thank you for your guidance

 1 and teachings.
-And I receive it with an open heart and an 2 open mind because I recognize that our responsibility is, as you said very eloquently, we're responsible for is 3 nothing, compared to what you've lived with and continue 4 5 to.
+And I receive it with an open heart and an 2 open mind because I recognize that our responsibility is, 3 as you said very eloquently, we're responsible for is 4 nothing, compared to what you've lived with and continue 5 to.
 So thank you.
 (Native word).
 6 COMMISIONER BRIAN EYOLFSON: I also don't 7 have any questions and I agree with the comments that my 8 colleague Qajaq just said.
 So thank you for coming here 9 and making your submissions.
-And I want to acknowledge Bridget and 10 11 Maggie for being here as well.
-But thank you for giving -12 - reminding us what we need to think about in preparing our final report.
-And you've certainly set out some 13 14 things that are giving me things to think about.
+10 And I want to acknowledge Bridget and 11 Maggie for being here as well.
+But thank you for giving - 12 - reminding us what we need to think about in preparing 13 our final report.
+And you've certainly set out some 14 things that are giving me things to think about.
 So I 15 don't have any questions, but I just want to say I 16 appreciate your submissions.
 17 CHIEF COMMISSIONER MARION BULLER: Thank 18 you.
 I know Michèle Audette is on standby.
 Michèle.
 19 COMMISSIONER MICHÈLE AUDETTE: Merci.
 20 Merci, Chief Commissioner.
-21 Alors, Suzan, thank you very much and I 22 have to say in this journey, you were a very, very -- like 23 I said to Viviane Michel with her lawyer, same thing with 24 you -- we saw passion.
+21 Alors, Suzan, thank you very much and I 22 have to say in this journey, you were a very, very like 23 I said to Viviane Michel with her lawyer, same thing with 24 you we saw passion.
 I saw passion.
-I saw dedication 25 and a good and strong warrior for the families and survivors.
-And that, I commend you.
-You were very -très forte comme avocate.

-And of course, it was -- I have to say, when we started, one of the toughest journey -- and it's still very tough and we have to make sure that -- I really think it's important when you say it is important to remember, yes, but most of all, it's to act on it.
+I saw dedication 25 and a good and strong warrior for the families and when we started, one of the toughest journey -- and it's still very tough and we have to make sure that -- I really think it's important when you say it is important to remember, yes, but most of all, it's to act on it.
 And this responsibility is huge and it belongs to all of us, including me as a mom or as a Commissioner.